ymuichiro/quick_learning_symbol_en/11_restriction.md

 ### Confirmation

-Check the information on the restrictions you have set
+Check the information on the restrictions that you have set

 ```js
 resAccountRepo = repo.createRestrictionAccountRepository();